International Academy of Macomb: Extracurricular activities

 The IAM also features various clubs.
 These include Soccer Club, Creative Writing Club, Red Cross Club, Excel Club, Book Club, Drama Club, Economy Club, Ecology Club, German Club, Dungeons and Dragons Club, Dodgeball Club, Video Game Club, Harry Potter Alliance, Art Club, Improv Club, Ski Club, Science Olympiad, Students Against Destructive Decisions, Basketball Club, Writing Club, Chess Club, Euchre Club, Anime Club, Quiz Bowl, Blender Club, Key Club, French Club, Diversity Club, Gay-Straight Alliance, Global Peace Club, Tea Club, and Spanish Club.
-And, to make it even better, students are allowed to make their own clubs if they can't find one that is personalized to them.
+Students are allowed to make their own clubs if they cannot find one that is personalized to them.

 The IAM's FIRST Robotics Competition Team, Team 4810 I AM Robot, was founded in 2012, and won the Michigan Rookie All-Star Award in 2013, and the Troy District Entrepreneurship award in 2014.
 In 2018, they won the Creativity in Design Award at their Troy Competition and had the opportunity to compete in the Tesla Division of the FIRST Championship in Detroit.
-Recently, in 2019, I.AM.ROBOT Team 4810 hosted a Charity Dodgeball Tournament to benefit the charity, A Beautiful Me.
-They also won the Entrepreneurship Award and the Gracious Professionalism Awards at their district competitions.

-The School also is a part of SEMMUNA, MUNNIAC, OUMUNIAC and has a large Model United Nations team.
-Not only this, but it participates in Tri-M Musical Honor Society, National Honor Society, National Spanish Honors Society, National French Honors Society, National Science Honors Society, Delta Epsilon Phi (German National Honors Society), and National Art Honor Society.
+The IAM is also part of SEMMUNA, MUNNIAC, OUMUN and has a large Model United Nations team.
+It participates in Tri-M Musical Honor Society, National Honor Society, National Spanish Honors Society, National French Honors Society, National Science Honors Society, Delta Epsilon Phi (German National Honors Society), and National Art Honor Society.

 Awards and honors

-The International Academy of Macomb, or the IAM, frequently places as one of the best High Schools in the United States and routinely is named in the top three schools in Michigan.
+The International Academy of Macomb frequently places as one of the best High Schools in the United States and routinely is named in the top three schools in Michigan.
 As of 2019, it was ranked by U.S. News as the #1 High school in the State of Michigan, the #1 Magnet school in the nation, and the #8 High school in the nation.